otto-de/edison-hal/README.md

 ### 0.4.0-SNAPSHOT

 *New Features / API extensions*
-* Added first draft of a Traverson API to traverse HAL resources.
+* Added first draft of a Traverson API to navigate through HAL resources.

 ### 0.3.0